Multi-Class Unlearning for Image Classification via Weight Filtering

 \subsection{Datasets}

-We conduct experiments on three well-known datasets for image classification, namely MNIST~\cite{lecun1998gradient}, CIFAR-10~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}.
-MNIST is composed of 60,000 training and 10,000 test images, each of them corresponding to one of the 10 different classes representing handwritten digits.
-CIFAR-10, instead, contains 60,000 images in 10 classes, with 6,000 images per class.
-Images are divided into training and test, respectively with 50,000 and 10,000 items.
-ImageNet includes 1.28M training images and 50k validation images, where each of them is associated to one of the 1,000 classes of the dataset.
-In this case, evaluation is performed on a randomly selected subset of the validation set composed of 5k images, with 5 image for each class.
+We perform experiments on three well-known image classification datasets: MNIST, CIFAR-10, and ImageNet.
+MNIST consists of 60,000 training and 10,000 test images, each corresponding to one of the 10 classes representing handwritten digits.
+CIFAR-10 contains 60,000 images across 10 classes, with 6,000 images per class, split into training (50,000) and validation (10,000) sets.
+ImageNet comprises 1.28 million training images and 50,000 validation images, each associated with one of the 1,000 classes of the dataset.
+Evaluation on ImageNet involves a randomly selected subset of the validation set with 5,000 images, featuring five images for each class.